 As he became more comfortable in his body as a queer transgender man, he decided to apply his professional marketing skills to his own personal brand.
 He targeted followers and decided to reach out to brands that resonated with him and his community.

-In a little over a year, Dylan successfully developed an audience of over 11,000 and business relationships, strategic partnerships, affiliations and event partnerships with Scruff, Pure For Men, Levi Strauss & Co., Skull and Bones NY, Brooklyn Brewery, #ILoveGay LGBT, MedMen, AMASS, Rudy’s Barbershop, Los Angeles LGBT Center’s Trans* Lounge and the Stonewall Inn Gives Back Initiative (SIGBI).
+In a little over a year, Dylan successfully developed an audience of over 11,000 and business relationships, strategic partnerships, affiliations and event partnerships with Scruff, Pure For Men, Levi Strauss & Co., Skull and Bones NY, Brooklyn Brewery, #ILoveGay LGBT, MedMen, AMASS and the Los Angeles LGBT Center’s Trans* Lounge.

 Dylan believes there is truly a market for everyone.
 He is a firm believer that when one trans and/or enby community member does well that it helps the community collectively move the needle forward creating positive visibility, awareness and creates more opportunities and respect for our vibrant community.

-Dylan is a recipient of the Soze Foundation’s Artist + Activist Relief Fund Grant.
+Dylan is a proud recipient of the Soze Foundation’s Artist + Activist Relief Fund Grant and uncle.

 Connect with Dylan on Instagram, Twitter and LinkedIn.